Bathe in style: The guide to 12 hot resorts along the Ring Road

-Warm or chilly, bright or dark, gray or blue, any day is good for a warm outdoor bath.
-That, at least, is the local consensus.
-Icelanders love soaking in hot water.
-And for the past years, developers across the country have been stepping up the variety of leisure baths, with more amenities and stunning views.
+Sun or rain (or snow!), bright or dark, every day is ideal for a warm and soothing outdoor bath.
+At least, that is the local consensus.
+Icelanders love soaking in geothermal hot water.
+Thankfully it is in abundance.
+Across the country, spas have been stepping up their game by opening in more diverse locations, with more amenities and plenty of breathtaking views.

 The most prominent tourist destination in Iceland, situated in a lava field not far from the airport, is in fact, a happy accident.
 The superheated water flows from underground and is used to run the turbines of a nearby geothermal power plant.
 An employee discovered the healing nature of the waters, and the Blue Lagoon was born.
 The water is now redirected into pools, where bathers can enjoy the pure, mineral-rich baths.
 Silica gives the water its milky blue-green color, which eventually precipitates as white mud on the lagoon's floor.
 Studies have shown that the lagoon's white silica-rich mud helps skin conditions, including psoriasis.
 There is now a wellness clinic and a spa attached to the lagoon.

 Swim in Icelandic History

 Sky Lagoon draws inspiration from Icelandic heritage.
 Visitors can experience the warmth of a turf house and a cold plunge pool made from hewn stones.
 The grey-blue and deep green design reflect the surrounding landscape.
 Sky Lagoon guides help visitors make the most of the spa experience, from the lagoon to the cold plunge, the sauna, to the cold-mist space.

 The 75-meter infinity pool offers a view across the Faxa Bay toward the President's residence at Bessastaðir.
 You can order drinks at the in-pool bar if you don't want to leave the warm water and the stunning view behind.

 Green Ferns and Clear Water